rmmbear/Android-QA-Helper/README.md

 - ADB (can be found in platform-tools from Android SDK)
 - AAPT (can be found in build-tools from Android SDK)

+# Getting AAPT and ADB
 Both ADB and AAPT are required for this program to work.
 To get them, you can do one of two things:
 - Download the whole Android SDK suite and get their packages using the 'Android SDK manager'
 - Download the packages directly from Google's Android repository

-While the first option is pretty straight-forward, it may be quite an overkill to install the whole SDK, when you only need two files.
+While the first option is pretty straight-forward, it may be quite an overkill to install the whole SDK when you only need two files.
 To download the packages directly go to https://dl-ssl.google.com/android/repository/repository-11.xml the link points to an xml tree, which contains an overview of the whole (publicly available) Android repository (this file is what the Android SDK manager uses internally to find new packages and updates).

 To download the platform-tools package, search for ```<sdk:url>platform-tools```, find the package corresponding to your platform, copy the url and replace the last part of the page's url with it.
 At the time of writing, this would be https://dl-ssl.google.com/android/repository/platform-tools_r25.0.3-linux.zip .
 Do the same for build-tools: search for ```<sdk:url>build-tools```, find your platform, replace the last part of the page's url with the found url and download (at the time of writing: https://dl-ssl.google.com/android/repository/build-tools_r25.0.2-linux.zip).